ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 * 3:00 PM - One of our AC units is under emergency repairs.
 A Slurm reservation was put in place to suspend new jobs from running.

-## HPCC Operation During COVID-19 Crisis

-Since the research computing infrastructure of the HPCC is designed to be accessed remotely, we are currently not expecting any major downtimes or restrictions for users due to the campus access restrictions caused by the COVID-19 pandemic.
-However, even this may change depending on the extent of the restrictions our university may have to implement.
-A few exceptions that are currently in effect for the HPCC facility are the following:

-  + Our offices in 1208/1207 Genomics Building are closed.
-The HPCC staff will continue to work as usual but exclusively via remote access from home.
-  + All in person contacts such as office visits or in-person training events are not possible during the current COVID-19 crisis.
-Alternatively, we will be offering remote training sessions via video conferencing using Zoom.

-If users need to get in contact with us then please email your questions to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
-For immediate help, users can also post questions on Slack ([ucr-hpcc.slack.com](https://ucr-hpcc.slack.com)).
-For latest news and updates, please also visit us on [Twitter](https://twitter.com/UCR_HPCC).
-With some delay, updates will also be posted on this website's [News](/news/announce) and [Alerts](/news/alerts) pages.

 ## Standard Operating Procedures

 ### SOP for unscheduled outages